 Framed by coconut palms and facing the sea, the adorable lumbung (rice barn) is raised on stilts and offers superb ocean views from its shady, garden-level terrace or from the red-cushioned sofa in the glass-walled sanctuary above.

-To the rear of the property is a hard surface tennis court (shared with three other villas).
-After an energetic game, guests can have their deserving bodies soothed in the massage balé overlooking the rice fields.
+After a long adventurous day touring around, guests can have their deserving bodies soothed in the massage balé overlooking the rice fields.

 Super-king Master Suite